safenetwork/tutorials.safedev.org/email-app/send-an-email.md

 });
 ```

-Once the write operation is successful, the API returns a data identifer handle for the data map of the email.
+Once the write operation is successful, the API returns a data identifier handle for the data map of the email.

 <!-- *(explain what is a DataMap)* -->